pjdavis/lexoranker/README.md

 ### Character Spaces

 The default ranker for LexoRanker can also be customized with a different character space.
-Please note that if you do decide to customize it, you'll need to make sure your database and Ruby agree on the ranking of characters.
-This can be passed to LexoRanker with `LexoRanker.with_character_space(characterspace)`.
+This can be passed to LexoRanker with:

+`LexoRanker::Ranker.new(characterspace: MyCustomCharacterSpace)`

 The character space you pass in will need to respond to:

 - `ord(char) # convert a character to an ordinal value`
 - `char(ord) # convert an ordinal value to a character`
 - `min # the topmost ranking character in your character space`
 - `max # the bottommost ranking character in your character space`

-## Notes
+#### Notes about Character Spaces

 In order to use LexoRank, the database system you use must know how to lexicographically order the same way Ruby does.
 For MySQL that is generally